HEALTH & SAFETY

 The School also has adopted specific protocols for cleaning should a COVID case be identified on campus.

-In addition to cleaning and replenishing bathroom consumables multiple times a day, the following changes are being made to bathrooms based on expert guidance:
+In addition to cleaning and replenishing bathroom consumables multiple times a day, the following changes have been made to bathrooms based on expert guidance:

 - Reducing bathroom capacity to 50 percent